Knotable/coffeescript-style-guide/README.md

 <a name="blank_lines"/>
 ### Blank Lines

-Separate top-level function and class definitions with a single blank line.
+Separate top-level function and class definitions with 3 blank lines.

-Separate method definitions inside of a class with a single blank line.
+Separate method definitions inside of a class with 3 single blank lines.
+One- or two-liners may be separated by 2 blank lines.

 Use a single blank line within the bodies of methods or functions in cases where this improves readability (e.g., for the purpose of delineating logical sections).

 <a name="trailing_whitespace"/>
 ### Trailing Whitespace

 Do not include trailing whitespace on any lines.
+Set up your editor to remove trailing whitespaces on lines that you modified (as opposite to "all lines").

 <a name="optional_commas"/>
 ### Optional Commas